platformatic/platformatic/docs/guides/movie-quotes-app-tutorial.md

 against our GraphQL API, as well as the types of data that it expects as input.
 </TabItem>
 <TabItem value="rest" label="Rest API">
-This is for Open APi Platformatic Rest API
+This is for Open APi Platformatic Rest API with Open API.
 </TabItem>
 </Tabs>